 A limited number of Faraday Bursaries are available to enable applicants from low-income countries to participate in Faraday Summer Courses.
+A bursary is the same as a scholarship.
 Each Bursary will cover:

 - the full cost of the Course Fee (including food, accommodation etc) and